 The procedures cited below are to be followed in implementing the Board's tuition policy:

-Districts Exchange ADA

-When non-resident students attend school within this District and the two (2) Boards enter into a written contract to educate "any and all" non-resident students, tuition shall not be charged.

-No Exchange

-Where non-resident students or out-of-state students attend a school within the District and the two (2) districts do not enter into a written contract to educate the non-resident/out-of-state students, the amount of tuition shall be set by the Board.
+Where non-resident students or out-of-state students attend a school within the District the amount of tuition shall be set by the Board.

 One-half of tuition may be paid on the opening day of school and the balance paid on the first day school opens in January or tuition may be prorated monthly in advance.

-These students shall be charged a fee based on a schedule established and reviewed annually by the Board.
+These students may be charged a fee based on a schedule established and reviewed annually by the Board.

 Explanation: SB 1 changes the process for hiring the Principal from the consultation with the council to approval of the superintendent.